 In case you find this little tool useful, you can automatically start it with your computer so you can access it anytime from the taskbar.
 To do that right-click on the tool’s icon and select Run at Startup to register it in the startup program, to ensure open task manager and look for Win10_brightnesSlider, if you can find you need to add it manually.

 This is another tiny utility to change screen brightness using the slider it displays quickly.
 Just like the first tool we’ve mentioned, you can access the slider by clicking its icon from the taskbar.
 Fortunately, these kinds of tools don’t need to be installed on your computer, just open the machine after unzipping the archive file, and it will take place in the taskbar area.

 This tool has more options such as turning off the display by clicking the Power off display option which you can access by right-clicking the icon from the taskbar.
 You can also set it to launch with Windows startup so that conventionally you can change brightness anytime.

 While Windows 10 only allows changing brightness by a quarter which means there is no in-between from 0 to 25 or 25 to 50.
 Arguably you can go to the action center, right-click on the brightness option and go to its settings, from there you can access the slider you can use to change screen brightness on your Windows 10 computer.

 There is also another workaround where we’ve used F.lux software which reduces the blue light to reduce eye strain when working at night or dark places, but unlike changing brightness, you can use a hotkey ALT + Page Up and Down to dim the screen even darker than the default 0% brightness.

-You can also use the Nightlight feature in Windows 10 to reduce eye strain, which is easier to enable by tapping the night light from the action center.
+You can also use the Nightlight feature in Windows 10 to reduce eye strain, enable that by tapping the night light icon from the action center.